dji-sdk/Mobile-SDK-Tutorial/zh-cn/iOS/GSDemo/GSDemo_ch.md

 - (void)initUI
 {
-    self.altitudeTextField.text = @"50";
+    self.altitudeTextField.text = @"50"; //Set the altitude to 50
+    self.autoFlightSpeedTextField.text = @"8"; //Set the autoFlightSpeed to 8
-    [self.repeatSwitcher setOn:NO animated:YES]; //Turn off it to cancel execute GroundStation Task looply [self.speedSegmentedControl setSelectedSegmentIndex:1]; //Set the horizontal speed to Mid [self.actionSegmentedControl setSelectedSegmentIndex:1]; //Set the finishAction to GSTaskFinishedGoHome [self.headingSegmentedControl setSelectedSegmentIndex:0]; //Set the headingMode to GSHeadingTowardNexWaypoint
+    self.maxFlightSpeedTextField.text = @"10"; //Set the maxFlightSpeed to 10
+    [self.actionSegmentedControl setSelectedSegmentIndex:1]; //Set the finishAction to DJIWaypointMissionFinishedGoHome [self.headingSegmentedControl setSelectedSegmentIndex:0]; //Set the headingMode to DJIWaypointMissionHeadingAuto

 }